- What is a Guarantor?

 Of course, these are just suggestions.
 But, as we have previously mentioned, becoming a Guarantor for anyone is a big responsibility and you do need to take your time to seriously consider whether this is a commitment you feel comfortable with.
 If you have doubts or questions that you can’t answer, then you really shouldn’t do it.

 What are the advantages of having a Guarantor?

 There are quite a few advantages to using a Guarantor.
 These advantages include:

 - The interest you are charged could be less

 - This is compared to a funder who specialises in people with poor credit

-- Due to the potentially lower interest rates, you can get a car that you wouldn’t have been able to get otherwise
+- This could also mean you could get a car you previously wouldn’t have been able to consider

 - It’s a good way to get on the credit score ladder if you don’t have one.

 Getting car finance using a Guarantor is a viable option for many.
 Especially if you’re a young driver or you would like to borrow more than your lender will allow (or is comfortable with loaning to you).
 However, it’s not an option that should be taken lightly by the potential Guarantor.